Reconstructing Hand-Held Objects in 3D from Images and Videos: Experiments

 \subsection{Quantitative Evaluation}

 We quantitatively evaluate MCC-HO on a variety of labeled hand-object datasets and in comparison to existing model-free reconstruction approaches \cite{hasson2019learning,ye2022s,Prakash2024HOI}.
 See Table \ref{tab:quant_results}.
 In order to sample points more densely in hand-object regions, the dimensions and granularity of the voxel grid used to query MCC-HO are determined from an initial coarse prediction using a default voxel grid.
 For DexYCB and HOI4D, we use every 5th frame of each test video sequence.
 The results for IHOI \cite{ye2022s} and HO \cite{hasson2019learning} evaluated on the MOW dataset are obtained from the IHOI and DiffHOI \cite{ye2023diffusion} papers; otherwise, we used available public repositories of prior work.
-Because AlignSDF \cite{chen2022alignsdf} and gSDF \cite{chen2023gsdf} trained DexYCB-specific models, whereas we train a single model on multiple datasets, we do not compare to their published metrics.
 Our method achieves state-of-the-art performance for the Chamfer Distance and F-score metrics on all three datasets, implying that our technique is not overfitted to any particular dataset.
 We conjecture that increasing the number of unique object instances seen during training is important to model generalization.
-In addition, the pretrained MCC model provides a strong object prior for initialization.
+Thus, the pretrained MCC model provides a strong object prior for initialization.

-We also compare to existing video-based approaches for RGB hand-held object reconstruction in Table \ref{tab:video_comparison}, noting that the ground truth object is used for our RAR rigid alignment (a reasonable comparison as DiffHOI~\cite{ye2023diffusion} and GHOP~\cite{ye2024g} train category-specific diffusion models using the ground truth HOI4D 3D objects).
+We also compare to G-HOP~\cite{ye2024g}, a state-of-the-art video-based approach for RGB hand-held object reconstruction in Table \ref{tab:video_comparison}.
+Our method (using generated Genie objects for RAR) outperforms the generalist G-HOP model (that was trained on seven hand-object datasets~\cite{brahmbhatt2020contactpose,chao2021dexycb,corona2020ganhand,liu2022hoi4d,taheri2020grab,yang2022oakink}) in all three metrics.